philpagel/PCE174-communication/readme.md

 talking to it manually through a terminal program is not convenient.

-*Caution:* I am still in the process of putting together a full protocol description from  the chinglish documentation that I have.
-Accordingly, I am updating this as I learn.
+*Caution:* I am still in the process of putting together a full protocol description from  the chinglish documentation that I got my hands on.
+As it turns out, the documentation is sketchy and partially incorrect, so I am updating this document as I learn by reverse engineering.
 So don't rely on this, yet.

 ## Sending commands